 The need for education will never stop.
 As long as there is a new class of learners, there will be a need for educators to pass on knowledge to the next generation.
 Though the need for education stays the same, the face of education is always changing – and with it the rise and fall of different careers.
 Whether you’re already in the field of education or looking to join it, it’s always good to know where the industry is headed and where the prospects for future growth lie.
-Below are five careers in education with a bright outlook.
+Below are five careers in education worth a look.

 Postsecondary Education Administrator

 While the need for K-12 education administrators is slowing – the Bureau of Labor Statistics predicts this field to grow just six percent by 2022, much slower than average for all occupations – the need for administrators at the next level of education is on the rise.
-The BLS predicts that between now and 2022, the field for postsecondary education administrators is predicted to grow by 15 percent – faster than average for all occupations – with more than 23,000 new jobs predicted to be created.
+The BLS predicts that between now and 2022, the field for postsecondary education administrators is predicted to grow by 15 percent – faster than average for all occupations – with more than 23,000 new jobs predicted to be created1.

 The term “postsecondary education administrator” is broad and encompasses a wide variety of careers that involve working with students and faculty at the college or university level.
 In a postsecondary education administration role you might find yourself recruiting and advising students in an Admissions Counselor or Student Advisor position; or you might be hiring, managing and directing faculty and staff as an Academic Dean, Provost, Department Head or even College President.
-Postsecondary education administrators are needed at a wide variety of collegiate levels, from community colleges to traditional four-year universities.
+Postsecondary education administrators are needed at a wide variety of collegiate levels, from community colleges to traditional four-year universities1.

 Most positions in a postsecondary education setting require at least a Master’s or higher.
-Possible degree choices include Higher Education Administration and Educational Leadership.
+Possible degree choices include Higher Education Administration and Educational Leadership1.
 If you’re interested in working at the postsecondary level, Alliant’s EdD in Educational Leadership and Management degree program can help prepare you for roles in executive leadership and educational administration at the community college and university level, among other settings.

 Special Education Preschool Teacher

 One of the up-and-coming trends in education is a greater emphasis on preschool education.
 With more value being placed on early education, it’s no surprise that the need for preschool teachers is likely to grow in the next half decade.
-And considering that employment of special education teachers tends to lag behind employment of other teachers at the same grade level, it’s definitely no surprise that the need for special education preschool teachers is expected to grow 15 to 21 percent by 2022, much faster than average for all occupations.
+And considering that employment of special education teachers tends to lag behind employment of other teachers at the same grade level, it’s definitely no surprise that the need for special education preschool teachers is expected to grow 15 to 21 percent by 2022, much faster than average for all occupations2.

 If you would like to pursue a career in special education as a preschool teacher in California, Alliant offers several programs at different levels that can help you meet this goal.
 Our programs include: